Russian "smear" documentary provokes protests

 “It is nothing but lies from beginning to the end, an insolent manipulation of the facts,” opposition leader Boris Nemtsov said.
 “All of it (the documentary) was done with money provided under the table by the Kremlin.”

-The NTV film called “Anatomy of a Protest” suggested two of the organizers of the demonstrations - anti-corruption blogger Alexei Navalny and opposition politician Vladimir Ryzhkov - had struggled to attract supporters.
+The NTV film called “Anatomy of a Protest” suggested two of the organisers of the demonstrations - anti-corruption blogger Alexei Navalny and opposition politician Vladimir Ryzhkov - had struggled to attract supporters.

 The film cut from shots of middle-aged women handing out thousand rouble payments to footage of recent protests, suggesting Russians were paid to attend.